bigimot22/bigimot22/README.md

 ### 😎 Three Things About Me
 * Welcome!
 I'm Johan, an iOS engineer with several years of experience.
 * I love all things Swift, UIKit, and SwiftUI.
-Prefer the reactive way of Combine but can do imperative code too.
+Also know all Xcode shortcuts.
 * Have a passion for teaching, so I'm building an online code school.

 ### 🎓 Three Stuff I'm Learning